About thresholds

 There are two types of thresholds:

-• System site alerts (also known as attack thresholds): configurations that we've defined to monitor and handle requests from IP addresses that contain attack signals.
-System site alerts apply to all attack signals for a site.
+• system (also known as attack thresholds): configurations that we've defined to monitor and handle requests from IP addresses that contain attack signals.
+They apply to all attack signals for a site (workspace).
 You can lower and raise the attack thresholds and override them for individual attack signals.

-• Custom site alerts: configurations that you define to monitor and handle requests from IP addresses that contain specific signals.
-Custom site alerts are only included with the Professional and Premier platforms.
+• custom: configurations that you define to monitor and handle requests from IP addresses that contain specific signals.
+They are only included with the Professional and Premier platforms.

 Precedence for thresholds

-When multiple site alerts exist, the Next-Gen WAF agent uses the following logic to determine which threshold configuration should take precedence:
+When multiple site alerts (workspace alerts) exist, the Next-Gen WAF agent uses the following logic to determine which threshold configuration should take precedence:

-• Site alerts with a block action do not compete for precedence against site alerts with a log action.
+• Alerts with a block action do not compete for precedence against those with a log action.

-• After a site alert with a block action flags an IP address, other site alerts with a block action can't flag that IP address until the existing flag is lifted.
+• After an alert with a block action flags an IP address, other alerts with a block action can't flag that IP address until the existing flag is lifted.

-• After a site alert with a log action flags an IP address, other site alerts with a log action can't flag that IP address until the existing flag is lifted.
+• After an alert with a log action flags an IP address, other alerts with a log action can't flag that IP address until the existing flag is lifted.

-• A site alert with a block action and a site alert with a log action can both flag the same IP address.
+• An alert with a block action and an alert with a log action can both flag the same IP address.

 Preventing specific IP addresses from being flagged

-To prevent an IP address from being flagged by site alerts, create a request rule with an allow action.
+To prevent an IP address from being flagged by site alerts (workspace alerts), create a request rule with an allow action.
 For example, let's say you plan to scan your web application for vulnerabilities.
 To ensure the scanning IP address isn't flagged, you can create a request rule with an allow action.

 Was this guide helpful?